pirafrank/fpiracom/_posts/2016-01-09-github-pages.md

 ---
 layout: post
+title: Setup HTTPS on Github Pages with a custom domain
-title: A simple guide to custom domains and HTTPS on Github Pages
+subtitle: A simple guide to make custom domains and HTTPS work with Github Pages
 categories: webdev
+description: Setup and
+keywords: https,github,github pages,custom domains,cloudflare,domains,website,dns
 ---

 Github Pages is great.
 You can host your blog for free and since you like coding it's also funny!